Szechenyi Baths: Best Guide to the Thermal Bath!

-- Top holiday apartment: The Heroes’ Residence is a super nice apartment near the spa.
+- Top holiday Apartment: The Heroes’ Residence is a super nice apartment near the spa.
 Above all, the facilities, the private parking and the perfect location make this apartment a top recommendation for Budapest.

-Find the best Accommodation & Hotel in Budapest:
+Find the best accommodation in Budapest:

 More about Budapest: